DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - The JVM is the runtime virtual machine that allows the execution of Java code on a device.
 The JVM implements the Java sandbox but that is only one of its many functions.
         - A runtime environment must be an environment in which all hardware and software components are available to fully operate.
 A gaming computer, virtual machine, and high-latency game server all meet the criteria for a runtime environment.
 It doesn't matter if their resources are limited, so long as they are fully capable of running.
         - Runtime environments are pre-created environments capable of running various types of operating systems.
 This is beneficial to customers, employees, and anyone who uses computers every day.
 With a runtime environment, an environment can be created quickly that will cater to the needs of any software or other purpose needed.
+        - A runtime or runtime environment is an environment that contains all the hardware and software necessary to properly run an application.
+A good example of this is a virtual machine, which would have all the proper software and hardware needed to create a virtual environment.
+        - Runtimes can be very complex, as there are a lot of different components that must be compatible.
+Hardware, drivers, software, and operating systems all must be compatible for a successful runtime environment.
         - 🔨**Runtime Application Security Protection (RASP)**: security agents comprised of small code units built into an app which can 🧠detect set of security violations; upon detection, the RASP agent can cause the app to terminate, or take other protective actions.
 Runtime Application Self-Protection (RASP) is a security application that ensures all software runs as it should and does not execute behavior that may be malicious.
 RASP digs into the code associated with the program, views what is set to occur at runtime, and determines if it's malicious.
 In fact, RASP is known to slow programs down and sometimes hinder performance.
 The protection it offers occurs during a dynamic analysis, not static.
 - 8.2.6 Continuous Integration and Continuous Delivery (CI/CD)
     - 📙**Continuous Integration and Continuous Delivery**: workflow automation processes and tools that attempt to reduce, if not eliminate, the need for manual communication and coordination between the steps of a software development process